Barabasi-Lab/AI-Bind/README.md

 1. /data/sars-busters-consolidated/Database files: Contains protein-ligand binding data derived from DrugBank, BindingDB and DTC (Drug Target Commons).
 2. /data/sars-busters-consolidated/chemicals: Contains ligands used in training and testing of AI-Bind with embeddings.
 3. /data/sars-busters-consolidated/GitData/DeepPurpose and Configuration Model: Train-test data related to 5-fold cross-validation of Transformer-CNN (DeepPurpose) and the Duplex Configuration Model.
-4. /data/sars-busters-consolidated/GitData/interactions: Contains the network derived negatives dataset used in trainning of AI-Bind neural netoworks.
+4. /data/sars-busters-consolidated/GitData/interactions: Contains the network derived negatives dataset used in training of AI-Bind neural netoworks.
-5. /data/sars-busters-consolidated/GitData: Contains trained VecNet model, binding predictions on viral and human proteins associated with COVID-19, and summary of auto-docking simulations.
+5. /data/sars-busters-consolidated/GitData: Contains trained VecNet model, binding predictions on viral and human proteins associated with COVID-19, and a summary of the results from the auto-docking simulations.
 6. /data/sars-busters-consolidated/master_files: Contains the absolute negative (non-binding) protein-ligand pairs used in testing of AI-Bind.
 7. /data/sars-busters-consolidated/targets: Contains the proteins used in training and testing of AI-Bind with associated embeddings.
 8. /data/sars-busters-consolidated/interactions: Contains the positive (binding) protein-ligand pairs derived from DrugBank, NCFD (Natural Compounds in Food Database), BindingDB and DTC.